SB 673 Background

-Under SB 673, the Department of Toxic Substances Control must adopt regulations to update permit criteria by January of 2018.
-The law requires the clarification and development of new processes to evaluate how approval of a hazardous waste permit may potentially impact human health and environment.
-The following seven elements and concepts are pivotal in the revised regulations:
+Under SB 673, the Department of Toxic Substances Control is authorized to adopt regulations to update hazardous waste facility permit criteria.
+The law requires the clarification and development of new processes to evaluate how decisions for approval of a hazardous waste permit may potentially impact human health and environment.
+The following elements and concepts are pivotal in the revised regulations:

 Track 2 brief description and links:

 DTSC is hosting two Permit Criteria symposia this Spring and several subsequent roundtables in an effort to guide their SB 673 implementation process.
 SB 673 requires that DTSC consider criteria for vulnerable populations, cumulative impacts, and setback distances from locations for sensitive receptors, such as schools, daycare centers, and hospitals.
 Meaningful public participation and best available science will be important to the development of cumulative impact standards and policy considerations for issuance of a hazardous waste facility permit.

 DTSC encourages you to participate in both symposia and all subsequent roundtables either in person or on the web.